Neha/codeguidelines/README.md

 .header-title
 span{...}
 ```
 - Complier arranges the css properties alphabetically.
-If you can also do same, good.
+If you can also do same, good.By doing this you are saving complier work.
 - Short-hand properties vs writing explicit property. `padding:0 10px;` will convert to `padding-top:0;` `padding-bottom:0;` and so on.
 So, define `padding-left:10px;` `padding-right: 10px;`.

 **bad**